 Selecting a New Hospital Operator

-Since 2015, PHCD has been working through a due-diligence initiative to identify viable options for the continued operation of PVH after the lease with St. Joseph Health expires in 2017.
-This process included a thorough evaluation of the following: current and future health care needs in our community; hospital operations and finances; current health care landscape locally, regionally and statewide; future trends in health care delivery; and future partnerships.
+PHCD has been working through a due-diligence initiative to identify viable options for the continued operation of PVH after the lease with St. Joseph Health expired in 2017.
+The process included a thorough evaluation of the following: current and future health care needs in our community; hospital operations and finances; current health care landscape locally, regionally and statewide; future trends in health care delivery; and future partnerships.

 After extensive community engagement and stakeholder interviews, PVH pursued a RFP process that garnered four respondents, including current operator St. Joseph Health.
 To review the RFP, click here.